hapax/hapax.github.io/assets/reality.md

 other than Isaac Newton---didn't understand this explanation.
 He just didn't get it!
 What mechanism caused the apple to move?
 What caused it stop?
 Why did it go to the centre?
 Why not sideways a little?
 Aristotle didn't say.
 So Newton had to come up with his own explanation.
-He said: "Assuredly, the earth draws it."
+He concluded that "assuredly, the earth draws it."
 In other words, the earth pulls the apple towards it.
 Thus, he continues, "there must be a drawing power in matter, and the sum of the drawing power in the matter of the earth must be in the earth's center."